 - 1. Council made this regulation under Bylaw 21. - 2.
 The disciplinary powers of the Society shall be exercised by a Professional Matters Committee, and an Appeals Panel each sitting in private and respectively constituted and acting as follows: - 2.1.
-At the first meeting of the Council held after receipt of either a written formal complaint or allegation to the Chief Executive or President of the Society, or a resolution of Council on matters of professional conduct or other breach of the Charter, Bylaws and Regulations, Council shall appoint a Professional Matters Committee consisting of four or more members of the Society of high standing, and including, usually, the Honorary Secretary.
+The Honorary Secretary shall be informed within 1 month of the receipt of either a written formal complaint or allegation to the Chief Executive or President of the Society, or a resolution of Council on matters of professional conduct or other breach of the Charter, Bylaws and Regulations.
+The Honorary Secretary shall appoint a Professional Matters Committee consisting of four or more members of the Society of high standing, and shall, usually, chair the Committee.
 This Committee will initially investigate the complaint or allegation to determine if there is a case to answer. - 2.2.
 If in the opinion of the Professional Matters Committee the investigation of a particular complaint or allegation may require specialist knowledge or expertise not available to the Committee it may appoint an expert who in its opinion has such knowledge or expertise to serve ad hoc as a full additional member of the Committee for the purpose of considering the particular complaint or allegation. - 2.3.
 If, following the initial investigation outlined under paragraphs 2.1 and 2.2, the Committee decides there is no case to answer the complainant will be informed of the decision and the reasons for it.
 If, however, the Committee decides there is a case to answer, the Committee will institute a hearing and the complainee will be notified of the complaint or allegation. - 2.4.
 If for any reason any member of the Committee is during the course of the hearing unable to continue to attend the hearing (or any adjourned hearing) of any charge or matter, the remaining members of the Committee, providing there are not less than three in number, may at their discretion proceed with the hearing. - 2.5.
 Whenever a case is re-heard following a successful appeal, any of the members of the original Committee may be appointed to the new Committee. - 3.
 The Professional Matters Committee shall investigate complaints or allegations made against a member or Registrant of unprofessional conduct or other breach of the Charter, Bylaws and Regulations by the member or Registrant. - 3.1.
 The member or Registrant shall be entitled to submit written observations or representations to the Committee on the subject matter of the complaint or allegation.
 Such observations will only be considered if received by the Chief Executive no more than 14 days after the date of the letter inviting such observations.
 The Committee may require the member or Registrant to appear before the Committee in person, to produce any documents in their possession which it might consider to be relevant to its investigation and to request the attendance of witnesses.
-If the member or Registrant fails to attend or otherwise to avail themselves of their rights under this paragraph the Committee may proceed in their absence and without further reference to them. - 3.2.
-A member or Registrant appearing before the Committee may be accompanied by an individual and may, at the discretion of the chairman, call witnesses on their behalf.
-Any such individual may not be formal legal counsel.
+If the member or Registrant fails to attend or otherwise to avail themselves of their rights under this paragraph the Committee may proceed in their absence and without further reference to them.